#ThisIsSkinCancer: Peter’s Story

 “We were in the garden having a drink on a Sunday.
 He looked down at my calf and pointed to a spot there, and said, ‘You know, you better get that checked out,’” Peter recalls.
 Although his brother-in-law urged him to see a dermatologist, Peter was not worried.
 “I didn’t really think anything about it.”

 The next day, a series of uncanny events unfolded.
 For Peter, these coincidences proved to be both fortunate and life changing.

 “Oh, blow me down, I might go get checked.”

-On Monday, with his brother-in-law’s words still fresh in his mind, Peter traveled to New York City where he works as vice president and general counsel for Colgate-Palmolive Company.
+On Monday, with his brother-in-law’s words still fresh in his mind, Peter traveled to New York City where he works as vice president and general counsel, international for Colgate-Palmolive Company.

 “It happened to be Skin Cancer Month, and the company I work for, EltaMD, makes sunscreens,” Peter says.
 Then, later that day, Peter stumbled upon a Destination Healthy Skin free skin cancer screening event.

 “I stepped outside of the office and right there is the mobile unit of The Skin Cancer Foundation.
 I said ‘Oh, blow me down I might go get checked.
 This is really convenient.’”